christian-fries/teaser_manager/readme.md

 # EXT:teaser_manager

-This TYPO3 extension provides a backend module that allows you to manage teasers in a central place and use them whereever you need them.
+This TYPO3 extension provides a backend module that allows you to manage teasers in a central place and use them wherever you need them.

 ## Icon provider